gramlogic/metabias/drafts/0_method/strategy.md

 # The Strategy of this Text

+### Freewrite 2

+This moment and mechanism of this shift are of interest in the present work.

 ## Take aways 1
 * Describe a particular historical narrative as following a trajectory that fits within a larger arc and larger trajectory.
 * This larger trajectory is the history of metaphysics.